arkadiko-dao/oracle-node/README.md

 ## Setup

 **Smart contract**
-You can use the [Arkadiko oracle smart contract](https://explorer.stacks.co/txid/SP2C2YFP12AJZB4MABJBAJ55XECVS7E4PMMZ89YZR.arkadiko-oracle-v2-1?chain=mainnet) code to publish your own oracle contract.
+You can use the [Arkadiko oracle smart contract](https://explorer.stacks.co/txid/SP2C2YFP12AJZB4MABJBAJ55XECVS7E4PMMZ89YZR.arkadiko-oracle-v2-1?chain=mainnet) code to publish your own oracle smart contract.

 There are 3 admin functions to set up the oracle contract.